 The Moraki cloth diaper has four sets of rise snaps to fit a wider size range.
 Their website states that this diaper will fit babies from about 7 to over 40 pounds.
 My diaper tester is 28 months and about 30 pounds.
 He wears this diaper snapped on the third rise snap so there is plenty of more room for him to grow with this diaper.

 Below is a size comparison of the diaper on each set of rise and waist snaps next to an average sized orange.

 The Moraki diaper quite trim.
 In all of the “on the butt photos” that you will see below, the diaper is stuffed with the large and medium inserts.
 Even for their trimness, these inserts are thirsty.
 K has become quite a heavy wetter and most double stuffed diapers won’t last two hours on him without leaking.
 The Moraki did not leak at all or seem like it was close to doing so in a two-hour time period.

 So how does the Moraki look on the butt?
 Adorable!
 It has a very nice fit on the bum.

 Nice, trim fit even when stuffed with two inserts.
 There is also a hip snap to keep the sides in place so you don’t get wing droop.

-The hip snap isn’t fastened in these photos because K isn’t always cooperative during diaper changes and by the time I got it snapped, he was acting like a diva and would no longer allow his picture to be taken.
+You may notice that the hip snap isn’t fastened in these photos.
+K isn’t always cooperative during diaper changes and by the time I got it snapped, we didn’t get any good photos.